godotengine/godot-docs/tutorials/audio/audio_streams.rst

 Introduction
 ------------

-As you might have already read in the :ref:`Audio Buses Tutorial<doc_audio-buses>` , sound is sent to each bus via an AudioStreamPlayer.
+As you might have already read in the :ref:`Audio Buses Tutorial<doc_audio-buses>`, sound is sent to each bus via an AudioStreamPlayer.

-There are several types of AudioStreamPlayer described below.
+There are different kinds of AudioStreamPlayer.
 Each one loads an AudioStream and plays it back.

 AudioStream